 Zotero.
 See the tab above with steps to download the program.

 What citation style does your professor want you to use?.
 Chicago?
 APA?
 MLA?
-Zotero can help you with these (they have almost 10K different ones, over 60 specific to "geography").
+Zotero can help you with these (they have over 10K different ones, over 60 specific to "geography").
 As neat as Zotero is (and other programs like them are), always check your end results against the proper, authoritative citation style guide and edit appropriately.

 Purdue University's The OWL.
 A well-known and popular website for writing resources.